zetalex/zetalex.github.io/content/2_guion_sesion_2.md

    petalinux-devtool finish fs-boot <absolute route to the project>/project-spec/meta-user
    ```
 8. Now, inside `project-spec/meta-user/recipes-bsp/fs-boot`, there should be a `.patch` file for each commit you made.
 Find in the following link an example of a [patch file](https://github.com/Xilinx/embeddedsw/commit/08ebf27b381f3f21a9e961363d3a9505e3d49a21.patch).

+> [!question] Question 1
+> What does the different lines in .patch file mean?
+> - Header of the file
+> - List of the different files being modified
+> - Plus and minus marks on each of the lines of the file.

 ## Coding applications in Vitis
 AMD provides an Integrated Development Environment (IDE) for their FPGA solutions, where all the tools needed for building and debugging software are included.
 This software is called Vitis.